 A poem of unknown origin hinting at where the giant's tooth could be found, and the treasure location, had been sung repeatedly to a few children in each new generation.
 That is until 2016, when Mario Ibarra found the tooth buried under blackberry bushes while exploring the land that was to become the Riverpass Retreat in Oregon.

 'The Legend of the Tooth Covered Gold',

 Also known as 'The Giant's Tooth' poem

-A story I'll tell, of the tale of a place,
+A legend is told, of the tale of a place,

 a story that seldom is told.